A Study in Improving BLEU Reference Coverage with Diverse Automatic Paraphrasing: Discussion

 \section{Discussion}

+\paragraph{Does diversity help?} In situations where adding paraphrases helps (which is the case for a majority of language directions), the diversity of those paraphrases tends to positively correlate with gains in metric performance for both \bleu and \sentbleu.
+The adequacy of the paraphrases appears to be a less important factor, shown by the fact that the best automatic diverse method at both levels was the \sampled baseline, the most diverse but the least adequate.\footnote{We did not categorize our adequacy judgments, but \sampled's lower adequacy could be caused by (the relatively harmless) deletion of information (anecdotally supported in Tab.~\ref{tab:examples}).} The comparison against human paraphrases on the de--en subsample suggests room for improvement in automated techniques, at least at the system level, where all automatic metrics are beaten by \human paraphrases, which are both more diverse and more adequate.

+However, diversity is not everything; although \human has nearly twice the lexical diversity of \sampled, it improves \bleu only somewhat and harms sentence \bleu.
+On the other side, targeted constraints have relatively low diversity, but higher correlation gains.
+Diversity itself does not necessarily result in coverage of the space occupied by good translation hypotheses.

-\paragraph{What effect do more references have?} Adding more references adds more diversity, but does not always improve correlation results significantly.
-The relationships between the number of additional references and metric correlation shown in Fig.~\ref{fig:treelstm-plain-num-sys} (system-level) and Fig.~\ref{fig:treelstm-plain-num-seg} (segment-level) show that increasing the number of references does improve the correlation, but for most test sets, it is the initial paraphrase that has the most impact, whereas the subsequent ones lead to lesser gains or even deteriorations in correlation.
+\paragraph{What effect do more references have?} Diversity increases the more paraphrases there are and it is positively correlated with gains for most language directions.
+However, improvements are slight, especially with respect to what we would hope to achieve (using human references results in much more diversity and also greater improvements).
+The relationship between the number of extra references and system-level correlations shown in Fig.~\ref{fig:treelstm-plain-num-sys} suggests that increasing the number of references results in gains, but for most test sets, the initial paraphrase has the most impact and the subsequent ones lead to lesser gains or even occasional deteriorations.
+Similar results are seen at the segment level.